 In this way, the cooling of the ocean in the Labrador Sea in winter helps keep all the seawater moving around the Atlantic Ocean.
 Such winter sinking of cold water only happens in a few places in the world, and we think they are important for the whole Earth’s distribution of warmth.

 What happens to warm eddies in the cold center of the Labrador Sea?
 Where do they go?
 Do they fall apart?
 Do they stay warm for a long time?
-That’s what we are going to find out, using the measuring and recording instruments we’ll put into the Labrador Sea on this expedition.
+These are some of the questions Amy's team researched using the measuring and recording instruments put into the Labrador Sea on this expedition.

-It isn’t easy to measure one a swirl of warmer water within a sea of colder water – we have to use sophisticated programmed instruments to gather data for us.
-Some instruments will be attached to a mooring, and they will stay in one place for two years, recording the temperature of water that moves by – that way, we should be able to detect the Irminger Rings going by.
-Our other instruments will be in 12 little floats that will be released from the mooring to drift along with the warm eddies and see what they do.
+It isn’t easy to measure one a swirl of warmer water within a sea of colder water - Amy had to use sophisticated programmed instruments to gather data.
+Some instruments were attached to a mooring, and stayed in one place for two years, recording the temperature of water that moved by -thereby detecting the Irminger Rings going by.
+Amy's other instruments were released as 12 small floats that drifted with the warm eddies.

 Oceanographers think that these eddies might carry just enough warmth to the interior of the Labrador Sea to keep it a little warmer than the winter-chilled dense sinking water.
 And it’s a good thing, too!
 Because if the whole sea got too cold and dense, there wouldn’t be any more sinking water, and the circulation loop in the Atlantic Ocean might not happen, and the warmth from the equator might not be carried north with the Gulf Stream.